Top Reasons to Invest in Real Estate vs Stocks

 Buying real estate is a more time-consuming process, although this can be mitigated by working with different partners.
 It’s also a much higher initial cost, although this is offset by the potential for multiple income streams.

-Certain investment strategies around stock also require much more day-to-day management than a buy-to-let property.
-While letting agents and property managers can take the grind out of managing a property, maintaining a stock portfolio yourself is much more difficult.
+Certain investment strategies around stocks also require much more day-to-day management than a buy-to-let property.
+While letting agents and property managers can take the grind out of managing a property, maintaining a stock portfolio yourself is much more time consuming.

 For many people, this is why they consider investing in a ready-made ‘fund’ or ‘trust’, a collection of stocks or properties that simply requires a cash investment that then starts paying out dividends or hopefully, growing in value.